RealYusufIsmail/JConfig/README.md

 # JConfig

-JConfig is a simple library made to help with storing and retrieving data from a json file.
+JConfig is a simple library made to help with storing and retrieving data from a json file in Java and Kotlin.

-Supporting both Kotlin and Java.

 ## Example